 If you do find FreeMind works for you, then you may consider the premium offering, which opens up the majority of the content.
 The free offerings are nice to have, but you might feel restricted with just these if you wanted to build up a years-long practice.
 However, while the cost of FreeMind is competitive with other meditation apps, it may still be a roadblock for some.
 The nature of chronic illness means that you may be in an unpredictable financial situation.
 The monthly subscription is the most flexible, as you can cancel at any time.
 As with most subscriptions, you do end up paying more in the long run by choosing the more flexible option than the annual or lifetime plan.

 Features like achievement badges and run streaks, while motivating for some, have the potential to turn the experience into something anxiety-inducing, encouraging the expectation that you’ll always be in the right frame of mind or well enough to meditate.
 If your symptoms fluctuate, you may not appreciate these features.
 However, they aren’t the app’s primary focus and are even hidden in the settings menu.
 So, you only need to access them if you find that service useful.

-FreeMind is available on and .
+FreeMind is available on iOS and Android.
 The app comes with 15 free-to-use and repeatable meditations.
 To unlock the entire library, you can take out a premium subscription.
 A recurring monthly subscription is available for £9.99, while the annual option costs £74.99.
 There’s also a lifetime option available for £399.99.

 Our reviewer received premium access to FreeMind in exchange for an honest review.